phytoporg/riot.gol.2/README.md

 ## Test strategy

 To keep things simple, my tests focused on validating the rules of the game for individual cells.
 To that end there are four suites of tests: Alive->Dead, Dead->Alive, Alive->Alive, Dead->Dead.
-In each suite, every combination of `n` live neighbors (where `n` live neighbors has the appropriately intended effect of killing, animating or doing nothing to the center cell).
+In each suite, every combination of `n` live neighbors (where `n` live neighbors has the appropriately intended effect of killing, animating or doing nothing to the center cell) is created and advanced a generation and the expected change in the center cell is verified.

 I had time to add another test to validate generational progression.
 A [blinker](https://www.conwaylife.com/wiki/Blinker) is created, and each generation validates the expected alternating state for the blinker.